acuparse/acuparse/README.md

 After installing and adding your sensors, you will may receive a "No Data Received!" message on your dashboard.
 Acuparse will need to receive readings from your Access/Hub before weather data can be displayed.
 See [Initial Readings](https://docs.acuparse.com/INSTALL/#initial-readings) for more details.

+### UPDATING TO VERSION 3

+See the [Version 3 Update Guide](https://docs.acuparse.com/updates/v3) for detailed instructions.

 ### Quick Install